AirDisa/airdisa.github.io/_posts/2014-01-07-github-pages-override.md

     end
 {% endhighlight %}

-This looks fun to implement, although a fairly convoluted.
-The idea centers around a forced push with a tmp branch which contains an alternate local build; a generated folder with LSI intact.
-It changes git repo references so the GitHub host points to the branch file content.
-I like it as a solution for this, although I am wary of putting it in place thinking it will work only to find it will not, now or some future in time.
-It still looks like fun to try and learn from.
-As convoluted, it is not reliable enough to serve a site that could exponentially scale.
-I can try it until it is time for fun with Octopress 3.0:
+This looks fun to implement, although fairly convoluted and I edited it to add the build directive plus remove the --lsi flag since I have it in my \_config.yml options.
+I have not yet tried this, still searching for a solution.
+The idea centers around a forced push with a tmp alternate local build to a generated LSI folder.
+It changes git repo references in the tree so GitHub Pages point to alt branch file content.
+I like it as a hacker solution for this, though I am wary it might not work now, or some future time.
+It could have scaling problems with enough content where something might not make the trip.
+It still looks like fun to learn from then explore  Octopress 3.0:

 <blockquote class="twitter-tweet" lang="en"><p><a href="https://twitter.com/anandrajaram">@anandrajaram</a> It’s under active development, but the current release is about to be replaced.
 Use Jekyll, and check us out again at 3.0.</p>&mdash; Octopress (@octopress) <a href="https://twitter.com/octopress/statuses/416396115861585920">December 27, 2013</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>